 The Merger and the Blocker Mergers were treated as a recapitalization and reverse acquisition by us for financial reporting purposes.
-Compass OpCo is considered the acquirer for accounting purposes, and the historical financial statements of Olivia Ventures, Inc. before the Merger will be replaced with the historical financial statements of Compass OpCo before the Merger in future filings with the SEC.
+Compass Therapeutics is considered the acquirer for accounting purposes, and our historical financial statements before the Merger will be replaced with the historical financial statements of Compass Therapeutics before the Merger in future filings with the SEC.
 The Merger is intended to be treated as a tax-free reorganization under Section 368(a) of the Code.